 In addition to the fiber art and madness that have pretty much taken over my sunroom (and part of my guest room), I raise and show African violets – they actually came before the spinning, but not before the knitting – and I produced a weekly podcast, All About African Violets, that ran for 18 months (76 episodes, all of which continue to be available on the website).
 I travel as often as I can (most recently to Scotland), and I'm a bagpiper (yes, really).

-You can find me on Ravelry as Annie97 where I am a moderator of Fans of the Fold and African Violets Anonymous.
+You can find me on Ravelry as Annie97 where I am a moderator of Year of Stash Socks, Fans of the Fold and African Violets Anonymous.